natemc/dkvs/README.md

 >
 ```

-The current version is client-server: you can run more instances of build/dkvs, and each one will connect to the first:
+The current version is client-server.
+You can run more instances of build/dkvs, and each one will connect to the first:

 ```
 $ build/dkvs